 150 grams of granulated sugar

-Method: Divide the egg whites from the yolks into two bowls; then beat the egg yolks with half the sugar with the help of an electric whisk until a creamy, light yellow mixture is obtained.
-Beat the egg whites until stiff and then add the other sugar.
-Continue to mount.
+Procedure: Divide the egg whites from the yolks into two bowls; then beat the egg yolks with half the sugar with the help of an electric mixer until you obtain a creamy, light yellow mixture.
+Whip the egg whites until stiff and then add the other sugar.
+Continue assembling.
 Add the whipped egg whites to the yolks and mix everything well.
-Add the flour, vanilla and sifted potato starch to the liquid parts.
+Add the flour, vanillin and sifted potato starch to the liquid parts.
 Mix everything well until you get a homogeneous mixture.
-Grease and flour a pan and pour the mixture.
-Preheat the oven and bake for about 40 minutes at 180 °.
-Seek not to open the oven during cooking, as the compote could deflate.
+Grease and flour a baking tray and pour the mixture.
+Preheat the oven and bake for about 40 minutes at 180°.
+Search not to open the oven during cooking, because the compote could deflate.
 Check the cooking with a toothpick, remove the pan and let it cool.

 For the sugar glaze:

 150 grams of sugar

 Procedure: Dissolve the sugar in the water over low heat until it becomes stringy and transparent.
 Prepare the glaze just before you need it as it should be poured while still hot.

 Final composition of the cassata

 Water to taste